intel/nauta/docs/user-guide/actions/user.md

 ### Synopsis

-The `list` subcommand lists  all currently configured users.
+Use the `list` subcommand to list  all currently configured users.

 ### Syntax